Menu

 Verdict and Sentencing

-On December 19, 2024, after a lengthy trial that revealed the shocking details of systematic abuse, Dominique Pelicot was found guilty of aggravated rape and sentenced to 20 years in prison—the maximum sentence allowed under French law.
-He will not be eligible for parole until he has served two-thirds of his sentence.
+On December 19, 2024, the court found Dominique Pelicot guilty of aggravated rape after a lengthy trial that exposed shocking details of systematic abuse.
+Judges sentenced him to 20 years in prison—the harshest penalty permitted under French law—and barred him from parole until he serves two-thirds of his sentence.
+The court also convicted 48 other men on various charges connected to the assaults on Gisèle.He will not be eligible for parole until he has served two-thirds of his sentence.
 The court also convicted 48 other men for various charges related to the assaults on Gisèle.
+Event News

 As the doors of the courtroom closed, the Gisèle Pelicot case left an indelible mark on France’s legal and cultural framework.
 Her fight for justice has stirred debates over the adequacy of laws governing consent and accountability, challenging society to confront uncomfortable truths about abuse within intimate relationships.